NRLParticipation/NRL-Cookbook/docs/administrators/competition-fairness-assessment.md

 ---

-## Medium complexity: Competition Fairness Workflow
+## Medium complexity: Competition fairness workflow

 Pick this workflow when you can supply a structured draw file and want division-level diagnostics that can be handed to scheduling staff.